We've raised a $30M Series B to transform Customer Success! Learn more →

 If the VP of Customer Success has a micro-focus on the customer experience, the Chief Customer Officer must view the customer journey with a much broader scope.
 As CCO, you encourage cross-company collaboration to deliver the highest value to customers.
 You build an enhanced view of the customer for your organization so that your company knows how to better serve them.

-As a leader, you work internally to align departments behind customer satisfaction goals, and you act as a C-level representative for Customer Success.
-You also push for accountability from all teams that impact the customer experience by identifying gaps in the customer journey and designating key performance indicators (KPIs) and other specific metrics that determine success.
+Chief Customer Officers work internally to align departments behind customer satisfaction goals, and they act as C-level representatives for Customer Success.
+In this role, you would also push for accountability from all teams that impact the customer experience by identifying gaps in the customer journey and designating key performance indicators (KPIs) and other specific metrics that determine success.

 Chief Customer Officer Salary vs. VP of Customer Success Salary

 These two high-value leadership positions draw an impressive salary.
-According to Salary.com, the VP of Customer Success role pays an average salary of $262,055 in the United States.
-The same source indicates that compensation for a CCO can range between $192,900 and $271,700.
+According to Salary.com, the VP of Customer Success role pays an average salary of $275,515 in the United States.
+While the same source indicates that the median compensation for a CCO stands $231,400, Glassdoor estimates total compensation for a Chief Customer Officer to be well over $400,000.

 The events of 2020 and 2021 have allowed companies to clearly see the benefit of having strong relationships with customers.
 Those who invest in the customer experience can survive economic downturns while those who don’t, perish.
 Organizations worldwide are now motivated to enhance the customer journey which means the role of the Chief Customer Officer is in demand.